timManas/MERNH_Redux/README.md

 - In Components we fire off the  Actions > Reducers > Store ....
 - Remember , Reducer takes in Action & State

-Implementation
-- We have implemenetd 3 ways of fetching products from the backend
-1. HardCoded List
-2. Using async and axios in FE
-3. Using Redux